alcionai/corso/website/blog/2023-4-1-incrementals-pt1.md

 Microsoft provides a delta query API that allows developers to get only the changes to the endpoint since the last query was made.
-The API represents the idea of the “last query” with an opaque token that is returned when the set of items is done being listed.
+The API represents the idea of the “last query” with an opaque token that's returned when the set of items is done being listed.
 For example, if a developer wants to get a delta token for a specific email folder, the developer would first list all the items in the folder using the delta endpoint.
 On the final page of item results from